gonzoalo/loka-challenge/README.md

 ![alt text](img/architecture.png)

+These services will be launched and setted with terraform an Infrastructure-as-code service which let us built everything we need to run the project.

 For the daily job execution we are going to use airflow as orchestrator with the following sequence of tasks:

 ![alt text](img/dags.png)

 ## Data

-The data of the even s are located in the bucket s3://de-tech-assessment-2022/data/
+The data of the even s are located in the bucket `s3://de-tech-assessment-2022/data/`

 ## Run the project